-Safety tested according to ULC S627, UL 737 and UL 1482 Standards by Intertek Testing Services
+Safety tested according to ULC S627, UL 737 and UL 1482 Standards by an accredited laboratory

-Stove Builder International Inc. 250, rue de Copenhague, St-Augustin-de-Desmaures (Quebec) Canada G3A 2H3 Tel: (418) 878-3040 Fax: (418) 878-3001
+Stove Builder International Inc.

+250, rue de Copenhague, St-Augustin-de-Desmaures (Quebec) Canada G3A 2H3

 This manual is available for free download on the manufacturer's web site.
 It is a copyrighted document.
 Re-sale is strictly prohibited.
 The manufacturer may update this manual from time to time and cannot be responsible for problems, injuries, or damages arising out of the use of information contained in any manual obtained from unauthorized sources.